nhatminh/nhatminh.github.io/_pages/cv.md

 {% include base_path %}
 ### Personal Statement
-As a research scientist, I am passionate about developing substainable solutions for open challenges in future complex systems.
-Throughout this journey, I challenge myself with an openmind and keep exploring many new domains to improve my limited understanding.
+As a research scientist, I am passionate about developing sustainable solutions for open challenges in future complex systems.
+Throughout this journey, I keep challenging myself with an open-mind and exploring many new domains to broaden my limited understanding.

 Education
 ======